 Table 5.
-Special Populations2-4
+Special Populations2-5

-Generic Ciai Populations Population an d Precaution Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Exenatide No dosage adjustment required in the elderly, but dose should be based on renal function.
+ciai Populations Population and Precaution Generic Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Albiglutide No dosage adjustment required in the elderly; however a greater sensitivity to the drug may occur.
+Safety and effectiveness of have not been established in pediatric patients No dosage adjustment is required in patients with mild, moderate, or severe renal impairment.
+No information provided; no dosing adjustments advised. Ċ Unknown; use with caution.
+Exenatide <18 years.
+No dosage adjustment required in the elderly, but dose should be based on renal function.
 Safety and efficacy in children have not been established.
 Not recommended with end-stage renal disease or severe renal dysfunction (creatinine clearance <30 mL/minute).
 Use with caution in patients with renal transplantation.
 No dosage adjustment required with moderate renal dysfunction.
-Not studied with hepatic dysfunction.
-C Unknown; use with caution.
+Not studied with hepatic dysfunction. С Unknown; use with caution.
 Liraglutide No dosage adjustment required in the elderly, but dose should be based on renal function.
 Safety and efficacy in children have not been established.
-Use with caution.
-Not studied with hepatic dysfunction. С Unknown; use with caution.
+Use with caution.† Not studied with hepatic dysfunction. С Unknown; use with caution.